rp3022/p8105_hw3_rp3022/HW3.md

 temperatures in January are much lower compared to the maximum temperatures in July.
 Moreover January has a wider range of temperatures as compared to July.
 Outliers : outliers can be observed in the graph.
-The most extreme outlier was -14 degrees celsius for January and 14 degrees celsius for July.
+The most extreme outlier was -14 degrees celsius in 1982 for January and 14 degrees celsius in 1988 for July.
+Other temperatures that may be considered outliers(based on their year) were -8 degrees celsius in 2008 January and 18 degrees celsius in 2004(July)

 -   Making 2 panel plots for tmax vs tmin and snowfall